 In the final years of her life, Karezi advocated for increased awareness and practice of palliative care in Greece.

-Palliative care is a holistic approach to improving the quality of life, through medical, psychological, and spiritual treatment, of those with terminal and complex illnesses, who are often, but not exclusively, near the end of their life.
+Palliative care is a holistic approach to improving the quality of life, through medical, psychological, and spiritual treatment, of those with terminal and complex illnesses, who are often, but not exclusively, nearing the end of life.

 Karezi advocated for those in a similar position in Greece to live out their last days with dignity.
-Shortly after her death, the Jenny Karezi Foundation was formed in her memory.
+Shortly after her death, the Jenny Karezi Foundation was founded in her memory.

 Her foundation offers palliative care support to those with terminal cancer and other complex and life-threatening diseases.